vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

 ![image](/assets/2025-02-05/060.png)

-For the actual alarm to be submitted we call the endpoint POST "/box/function".
-The body of the request contains the JSON to trigger the right function on the right box with the right parameters:
+To submit the alarm request, we call the endpoint `POST /box/function`.
+The body of the request is a JSON string that specifies the Box, function, and parameters:

 {% highlight json %}
 {